 - My name is Abby.
 If I had been born a boy I would have been called Sam.
 I was named after a character in a TV drama about survivors of a nuclear holocaust.
 Make of that what you will.

 - I’m a white woman who is in her late 30s and of no particular religion.
 This blog is not about my ethnicity, woman-ness, aged-ness, or agnosticism.
 I kind of hope that if you are not all (or any) of these things, that you can still engage with what I write.
 I have no idea how these parts of me influence my writing, but of course they must do.

 - I am married and have three young children.
 Thinking about our three small boys and how I can help them prepare for their adult life is pretty central to some of my blog posts.
 This is not a blog plotting their progress through childhood, and as such I have chosen not to include photos of them in my posts.
 This makes adding images to the blog tricky given most of my photos are of my children.

 - I was born into a happily working class family in South Yorkshire.
 I am now a happily middle class person living in the South of England.
 I owe a lot to a family who put financial pressure on themselves to ensure I got an education, and who did not complain when I swapped from the psychology degree to the philosophy one.
 The philosophy degree influences this blog a lot.

 - I have good friends whose politics range from the pretty far left to the true blue Conservatives.
 My political pendulum tends to rest at left of centre.

-I am trying to get a Facebook page thing going on.
-I like Facebook – I ‘get’ how it works and after a couple of years checking out all the social media tools available, I’m going back to what I know.
-If you like too Facebook then please do like my page.
+I am trying to get a Facebook page thing going on, but it’s lonely there at the moment.
+If you like Facebook too then please do like my page.
 Otherwise, pop over here now and again and say hi.